Albertinian Line: History

 According to the terms of the treaty, Albert was the ruler over the Duchy of Austria proper, while the southern territories (Inner Austria) were ruled by his brother - Leopold III, ancestor of the Leopoldian line.
 Albert ruled over Austria until his death in 1395.
 His only son and heir was also called Albert, he took the rule over his territories as Albert IV and quickly came to terms with his Leopoldian cousins William, Leopold IV, Ernest and Frederick IV.
 When Albert IV died in 1404 he left a minor son - Duke Albert V of Austria, who remained under the tutelage of his Leopoldine uncles William (until 1406) and Leopold IV (until 1411).

 Having assumed the rule over Austria, Albert V in 1421 married Elizabeth of Luxembourg, the only child of Emperor Sigismund.
 After Sigismund's death in 1437, he was crowned King of Hungary and King of Bohemia.
 In 1438 he also was elected King of the Romans (as Albert II) and Emperor-to-be, anticipating the powers of the later Habsburg monarchy, however, he died the next year.
 The Hungarian throne passed to Polish king Władysław III against the fierce resistance of Albert's widow Elizabeth.

 Albert had left a son who was born only after his death, thereby known as Ladislaus the Posthumous.
 Ladislaus had to wait for many years for the moment when he could start to govern his territories.
 Heir of both the Kingdom of Bohemia and the Kingdom of Hungary, he remained under the tutelage of his Leopoldian cousin Frederick V, who in 1440 had been elected King of the Romans upon Albert's death.
 Ladislaus' claims to Hungary were acknowledged after King Władysław had been killed in the 1444 Battle of Varna, however, he became the real ruler only after the death of regent John Hunyadi in 1456.
 As he had no children, his sudden death in 1457 ended the history of the Albertinian line.
-Its holdings in Austria reverted to his cousin Duke Frederick V.
+Its holdings in Austria reverted to his second cousin Duke Frederick V.